 MIT handles internally some incidents that might give rise to civil or criminal liability.
 This is done with the understanding by the outside community that MIT deals seriously with such offenses.
 As is the case for many universities, local authorities often rely on MIT to resolve such issues as long as the internal policies and procedures are effective and adequate.
 MIT action by itself, however, does not preclude the possibility of other judicial remedy.

 If an infraction causes a student to be involved both in Institute disciplinary proceedings and in criminal proceedings, and if an Institute decision might prejudice the court case, the Institute may hold its final decision in abeyance until after the criminal proceedings have been concluded.

 Students who believe that they have been treated improperly for any reason are encouraged to raise their concerns.
-Difficulties with other students can be pursued through the living group, department head, other appropriate venues or groups, or the Office of Student Citizenship (OSC), Room W20-507, firstname.lastname@example.org, 617-253-6699.
-Students may also bring concerns to the attention of an ombudsperson in the Office of the President.
+Difficulties with other students can be pursued through the living group, department head, other appropriate venues or groups, and the Office of Student Citizenship (OSC), Room W20-507, email@example.com, 617-253-3276.
+Students may also bring concerns to the attention of an Ombudsperson (http://web.mit.edu/ombud).

 It is Institute policy that individuals will not be reprimanded or discriminated against for initiating an inquiry or complaint and that the rights of the individual against whom a complaint is made will be protected.

 Anyone—including individual students, faculty members, and employees of the Institute—may bring a formal complaint against a student to the Committee on Discipline (COD).
 The COD reviews cases of academic offenses, violations of Institute regulations and standards, and other infractions alleged to have been committed by students.